What Is IRS Form 2106?

 Performing artists qualify if they provide services in the arts for two or more employers and receive at least $200 in wages from those jobs.
 Your job-related expenses must be more than 10% of the income you earned from these jobs, and your AGI must $16,000 or less—without regard to this deduction—as of the 2019 tax year, the return you'll file in 2020.

-You'll also qualify for the adjustment to income if you were a member of the Reserve of the Air Force, Army, Coast Guard, Marine Corps, Navy, Army National Guard, Air National Guard, or Public Health Service Reserve Corps.
+You'll also qualify for this adjustment to income if you were a member of the Reserve of the Air Force, Army, Coast Guard, Marine Corps, Navy, Army National Guard, Air National Guard, or Public Health Service Reserve Corps.
 You can deduct expenses for traveling more than 100 miles from your main home.
 Your deductible expenses are limited to the federal per diem rates for the city you're traveling to.

 Your job-related expenses are also deductible if you were a government official who was compensated entirely or partly on a fee basis.